 A major area of piano repertoire is selected for intensive study.
 The emphasis of the seminar changes from semester to semester.
-Possible topics include the development of the Mozart concerto, J.S.
-Bach's The Well-Tempered Clavier, the Debussy Nocturnes, and nationalist trends in 20th Century piano music.
-Prerequisite: PI435 or PI635.
+Possible topics include the development of the Mozart concerto, keyboard works of J.S.
+Bach, piano writing of Debussy, and 20th Century piano music.
+Prerequisite: PI435, PI436, PI635.